Hidden Heart Attack Symptoms in Women

 - Limit your alcohol intake to no more than one glass per day.

 - Get 30 minutes of exercise every day, and keep your weight within healthy limits.
-Check out these free workout videos.

 Don't Ignore How You Feel